ch13du/ch13du/README.md

-# 👋 Hi, I'm Chiedu
+# Hi, I'm Chiedu

 **Cybersecurity Analyst | AI Governance | SIEM & Threat Detection**

-I help organizations strengthen their security posture, reduce alert noise, and operationalize cyber and AI risk controls that actually work in real environments.
+I help organizations strengthen their security posture, reduce alert noise, and operationalize cyber and AI risk controls that work in real environments.

-My work sits at the intersection of:
+My work focuses on the intersection of security operations, risk management, and AI governance.

-- 🔐 Security Operations (SIEM, EDR, Incident Response)
-- 🧠 AI Governance & Risk (NIST AI RMF, ISO 42001)
-- 📊 Security Analytics & Visibility (Power BI, dashboards)
-- 🛡️ Vulnerability & Risk Management
-- ☁️ Cloud and Endpoint Security Monitoring

 ---

-## 🚀 What I Focus On
+## What I Focus On

 - SIEM detection tuning and alert quality improvement
 - Threat hunting across endpoint and network telemetry